Hollister riot: Media coverage

-The riot came to national prominence through media coverage of the event.
+The riot gained national prominence through media coverage.

 Shortly after the Fourth of July weekend, two articles were published in the San Francisco Chronicle.
 With titles "Havoc in Hollister" and "Hollister's Bad Time", they both described the event as "pandemonium" and "terrorism".
-The Chronicle article did little to cause panic for citizens in the California area as there was other major news occurring at the same time, including local labor strikes.
+The Chronicle article did little to cause panic for citizens in the California area as there were other news stories at the same time, including local labor strikes.
 The initial reporting reached a larger audience a few weeks later, with an article published in the July 21, 1947, issue of Life magazine.
 The article was published in the photojournalism section of Life, relying heavily on graphic images and explanatory text.
-This was shown as single-page article, with a nearly full-page photo above a 115-word insert of text with the headline "Cyclist's Holiday: He and Friends Terrorize Town."
+This was shown as a single-page article, with a nearly full-page photo above a 115-word insert of text with the headline "Cyclist's Holiday: He and Friends Terrorize Town."

 The large photo, taken by Barney Peterson of the San Francisco Chronicle, shows a drunken man, sitting atop a large motorcycle, holding a beer bottle in each hand and surrounded by many other empty, broken bottles.
 The man was later identified as Eddie Davenport, a member of the Tulare Riders motorcycle club.

-The reliability of the striking photo has been debated, with some sources suggesting that the scene was overtly staged.
-While the photograph was taken by Barney Petersen of the San Francisco Chronicle. the Chronicle did not run it, nor any other images, in its initial two articles covering the event.
+The authenticity of the striking photo has been debated, with some sources suggesting the scene was staged.
+While the photograph was taken by Barney Petersen of the San Francisco Chronicle, the Chronicle did not run it, or any other images, in its initial two articles covering the event.
 The bearded individual standing in the immediate background of the photograph, Gus Deserpa, has said he is sure that the photograph was staged by Petersen, and gave the following account: "I saw two guys scraping all these bottles together, that had been lying in the street.
 Then they positioned a motorcycle in the middle of the pile.
 After a while this drunk guy comes staggering out of the bar, and they got him to sit on the motorcycle, and started to take his picture."
 Deserpa claims he deliberately tried to sabotage the staging by stepping into the shot, but to no avail.

 Barney Peterson's colleague at the Chronicle, photographer Jerry Telfer, said it was implausible that Peterson would have faked the photos.
 Telfer said, "Barney was not the type to fake a picture.
 Barney was the kind of fellow who had a very keen sense of ethics, pictorial ethics as well as word ethics."